Convicted Pedophile George Nader, Mueller Report Witness, Reportedly Visited Donald Trump White House 13 Times

 Following Trump’s Electoral College victory over Clinton, giving him the presidency, Nader paid Zamel $2 million, as The Inquisitr reported.
 The source of those funds and why Nader made the substantial payment to Zamel has not been explained.

-According to the WSJ report, Zamel’s Psy Group had entered into a partnership with the United Kingdom-based data firm Cambridge Analytica, which also engineered a social media propaganda campaign in support of Trump in 2016, according to CNN.
+According to the WSJ report, Zamel’s PSY Group had entered into a partnership with the United Kingdom-based data firm Cambridge Analytica, which also engineered a social media propaganda campaign in support of Trump in 2016, according to CNN.
 Bannon was a co-founder and original investor in Cambridge Analytica.

 The 60-year-old Nader was busted again, on child pornography charges, in June of this year, according to The Daily Beast.

-When investigators examined his three cell phones, they not only found sexually explicit images of children, but also text message exchanges with Saudi Arabian ruler Crown Prince Mohammed bin Salman, as well as the UAE’s bin Zayed, according to a Courthouse News report.
+When investigators examined his three cell phones, they not only found sexually explicit images of children but also text message exchanges with Saudi Arabian Crown Prince Mohammed bin Salman, as well as the UAE’s bin Zayed, according to a Courthouse News report.

-Following the election, according to the Mueller report (which is posted online via The New York Times), Nader arranged a meeting in the remote Seychelles islands between Russian oligarch Kirill Dmitriev, a close associate of Russian President Vladimir Putin and head of Russia’s sovereign wealth fund, and Trump associate Erik Prince.
+Following the election, according to the Mueller report — which is posted online via The New York Times — Nader arranged a meeting in the remote Seychelles islands between Russian oligarch Kirill Dmitriev, a close associate of Russian President Vladimir Putin and head of Russia’s sovereign wealth fund, and Trump associate Erik Prince.

 Founder of the paramilitary mercenary firm Blackwater, Prince is also an associate of Bannon — as well as the brother of Trump-appointed United States Education Secretary Betsy DeVos.
-Sources close to Bannon claimed to The Washington Examiner that Bannon has no awareness of Nader’s criminal record as a pedophile, and that Bannon knew Nader only through Trump’s son-in-law Jared Kushner, who “had a long-term association with Nader,” the source said.
+Sources close to Bannon claimed to the Washington Examiner that Bannon has no awareness of Nader’s criminal record as an alleged pedophile and that Bannon knew Nader only through Trump’s son-in-law Jared Kushner, who “had a long-term association with Nader,” the source said.